WhereJuly/60-1-oas-markdown-merger/README.md

 ##### The Solution

 The small and very effective solution here could be a CLI package that allows merging the separate `.md` files located nearby the OAS contract into OAS `description` fields.
 It can be easily introduced into the OAS Contract build pipelines.

-### The Suite Goals

-- Definition and implementation phases: deliver convenient and flexible Contract documentation website (Looks Package);
-- All three phases: provide Contract enforcement tools (Contract Outlet);

-> TBW. this is just a draft. it will show itself with the time.

-The packages in the repository aim to provide tools to implement Design-by-Contract in NodeJS/TypeScript environments.

-- Create contracts: external packages to be used; Not sure if I have to describe it further here or at all;
-- Use contracts: OAS Contract Adapters: generic, Concrete Contract Outlet Generator;
-- Present: OAS Contract Looks;

 ## The Basic Motivation